 And so this is an example of why I'm not worried.

-And the earn the internal line is the constitution.
+And the internal line is the Constitution.

 And I think all the reasonable people are on that same side.

-And also the conservative public saying that's too far.
+You can depend on the conservative press and also the conservative public saying that's too far.

-If you did not know the inner thoughts of conservatives, you wouldn't know that there's an automatic, very reliable um guardrail to make sure that a Republican or conservative president doesn't go too far.
+If you did not know the inner thoughts of conservatives, you wouldn't know that there's an automatic, very reliable guardrail to make sure that a Republican or conservative president doesn't go too far.

 We like him to push the door a little bit, right?

-We we like him to test things.
+We like him to test things.

 But as soon as he steps over the edge, I think everybody recognizes it at the same time.